Importing into Switzerland: The Complexities

 To ensure safety and security, Switzerland’s aviation industry is highly regulated.
 You have to comply with specific regulations and certifications to import or export aviation equipment.
 In Switzerland, all aviation equipment must comply with the safety and performance standards of the Federal Office of Civil Aviation (FOCA).
 Some aviation equipment, like aircraft engines, need European Aviation Safety Agency (EASA) certification.
 The classification and origin of aviation equipment and parts could also affect import duties and taxes.

 The Swiss regulations on imports and exports can be tough, especially for small businesses.
 Obtaining the paperwork will require a lot of time and effort, and it will be an uphill struggle.
-Businesses can streamline their import and export processes through the use of importers and exporters of record (IoR and EoR), who take care of the regulatory requirements surrounding imports and exports.
+Businesses can streamline their import and export processes through the use of importer records (IoR) like One Union Solutions which take care of the regulatory requirements surrounding imports and exports.